 So many great plants never make it into garden centres.
 They might be hard to propagate, or slow to grow, or otherwise unsuited to large-scale commercial horticulture or they may simply have fallen out of favour.
 For whatever reason they are rare and unusual in the commercial world, and it is these treasures that are celebrated at the Collectors’ Plant Fair.

-Collectors' are invited to keep in touch with us by joining our email list, or by our facebook (@collectorsplantfair) or Instagram pages (@collectorsplantfair).
+Plant lovers, specialist growers and Collectors' are invited to keep in touch with us by joining our email list, or by our facebook (@collectorsplantfair) or Instagram pages (@collectorsplantfair).

 Happy plant hunting!